maximmenshikov/sa_comparison_002/clion.md

 ### General / Simplifiable statement / Expression can be simplified to 'x'.
 * What: Expression can be simplified to 'x'.

+* Where: File, line.

 * How to fix: 'Simplify expression'.

 ### General / Condition is always false.
 * What: Condition is always false.

+* Where: File, line.

 * How to fix: Button to remove block under condition.